ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 ## Changelog

+### 0.2.1

+-   The network map now correctly displays the nodes' IDs

 ### 0.2.0

 -   Update `zwave-js` from v1.5.0 to v1.7.0.
 For the full list of changes, see [here](https://github.com/AlCalzone/node-zwave-js/blob/master/CHANGELOG.md#170-2019-11-03).
 Notable improvements include: